-Mechanics and technicians work in hangars, in repair stations, or on airfields.
-They must meet strict deadlines while maintaining safety standards.
+Aircraft and avionics equipment mechanics and technicians work in hangars, in repair stations, or on airfields.
+They must meet strict deadlines while following safety standards.

-Most mechanics and technicians work near major airports.
-Mechanics may work outside, on the airfield, or in climate-controlled shops and hangars.
-Civilian mechanics employed by the U.S. Armed Forces work on military installations.
+Most of these mechanics and technicians work near major airports.
+They may work outside on the airfield, or in climate-controlled shops and hangars.
+Civilian aircraft and avionics equipment mechanics and technicians employed by the U.S. Armed Forces work on military installations.

 Injuries and Illnesses

-Most aircraft and avionics equipment mechanics and technicians learn their trade at an FAA-approved Aviation Maintenance Technician School.
-Others enter with a high school education or equivalent and are trained on the job.
-Some workers enter the occupation after getting training in the military.
-Aircraft mechanics and avionics technicians are typically certified by the FAA.
-See the Title 14 of the Code of Federal Regulations (14 CFR) part 65, subpart D and E, for the most current requirements for becoming a certified mechanic.
+Some aircraft and avionics equipment mechanics and technicians learn their trade at an Federal Aviation Administration (FAA)-approved aviation maintenance technician school.
+Others are trained on the job or learn through training in the military.
+Aircraft mechanics and avionics technicians typically are certified by the FAA.
+(See Title 14 of the Code of Federal Regulations (14 CFR), part 65, subparts D and E, for the most current requirements for becoming a certified mechanic.)

-Aircraft mechanics and service technicians typically enter the occupation after attending a Part 147 FAA-approved Aviation Maintenance Technician School.
-These programs award a certificate of completion that the FAA recognizes as an alternate to the experience requirements stated in the regulations, and grants holders the ability to take the relevant FAA exams.
+Aircraft mechanics and service technicians typically enter the occupation after attending a Part 147 FAA-approved aviation maintenance technician school.
+These schools award a certificate of completion that the FAA recognizes as an alternative to the experience requirements stated in regulations.
+The schools also grant holders the right to take the relevant FAA exams.

 Licenses, Certifications, and Registrations

-Mechanics must be at least 18 years of age, be fluent in English, and have 30 months of experience to qualify for both the A and P ratings (A&P).
-If only one rating is sought by the mechanic, 18 months experience is required to take either the Airframe or the Powerplant exams.
-However, completion of a program at a Part 147 FAA-approved Aviation Maintenance Technician School can substitute for the experience requirement and shorten the time requirements to become eligible to take the FAA exams.
+Mechanics must be at least 18 years of age, be fluent in English, and have 30 months of experience to qualify for either the A or the P rating or both (the A&P rating).
+Completion of a program at a Part 147 FAA-approved aviation maintenance technician school can substitute for the experience requirement and shorten the time requirements for becoming eligible to take the FAA exams.

-Applicants must pass written, oral, and practical exams that demonstrate the required skills.
-Candidates must pass all the tests within 2 years.
+Applicants must pass written, oral, and practical exams that demonstrate the required skills within a timeframe of 2 years.

 To keep their certification, mechanics must have completed relevant repair or maintenance work within the previous 24 months.
 To fulfill this requirement, mechanics may take classes from their employer, a school, or an aircraft manufacturer.

-Avionics technicians are typically certified through a repair station for the specific work being done or hold the Airframe rating to work on an aircraft’s electronic and flight instrument systems.
-An Aircraft Electronics Technician (AET) certification is available through the National Center for Aerospace and Transportation Technologies.
+Avionics technicians typically are certified through a repair station for the specific work they perform on aircraft, or they hold the Airframe rating to work on an aircraft’s electronic and flight instrument systems.
+An Aircraft Electronics Technician (AET) certification is available through the American Society for Testing and Materials (ASTM).
 It certifies that aviation mechanics have a basic level of knowledge in the subject area, but it is not required by the FAA for any specific tasks.
-Avionics technicians who work on communications equipment may need to have the proper radio-telephone operator certification issued by the Federal Communications Commission (FCC).
+Avionics technicians who work on communications equipment may need to have the proper radiotelephone operator certification issued by the Federal Communications Commission (FCC).